mpvnet-player/mpv.net/docs/Manual.md

 Jumps to the last playlist entry, if the loaded file is already the last entry, nothing happens.

+### quick-bookmark

+On the first press a bookmark is saved, on the second press it is restored and removed.
+When a new file is loaded the bookmark is removed.

 ### reg-file-assoc \<audio|video|image\>
 Registers the file associations.